-Logically after answering the questions where to place containers and how to measure filling degrees it is time to determine when to empty the containers.
+Logically after answering the questions about where to place containers and how to measure filling degrees it is time to determine when to empty the containers.
 This exercise is again based on a very structured approach and process.
-Rogier de Klein: “The most effective way is to use historical data and based on that, recognise a typical pattern for a container in which it fills up, this allows us to cater for seasonal or weekly volume spikes.”
+Rogier de Klein: “The most effective way is to use historical data and based on that, recognize a typical pattern for a container in which it fills up, this allows us to cater for seasonal or weekly volume spikes.”

-The inbuilt technologies, access control systems or volume sensors, after that, indicate how much waste is in the container at a specific moment.
+The inbuilt technologies, access control systems, or volume sensors, after that, indicate how much waste is in the container at a specific moment.
 This is then used to determine when a container should be emptied.
 Based on this information, a collection order is created automatically.
 “To actually plan the emptying of containers, ‘must do’ and ‘can do’ orders are auto-generated”, he says.

-Automatically optimise collection route
+Automatically optimize collection route

-After planning and optimising the route the system also automatically sends the route list to the in-cab device of the driver which on a map shows the collection stops for the driver, including the details.
+After planning and optimizing the route the system also automatically sends the route list to the in-cab device of the driver which on a map shows the collection stops for the driver, including the details.
 “If the driver can’t execute the order, for instance, in a case where the collection location is blocked, she or he can make a picture which is automatically linked to the correct order.

 During the collection, the route is available for the planning with ‘drag and drop’, providing the possibility to make changes if necessary.
 Also, routes can be re-assigned to drivers, for instance, if one of them is not available.
-“Since the core of the solution is automatic planning this is mainly for managing exceptions,” he emphasises.
+“Since the core of the solution is automatic planning this is mainly for managing exceptions,” he emphasizes.
 “One of the other standard functionalities is to very quickly and easily add ad-hoc orders, for instance when there is a complaint about an overflowing container.
-The route to which the order is added to is instantly re-optimised by the system and sent to the driver.”
+The route to which the order is added to is instantly re-optimized by the system and sent to the driver.”

 Customer cases and results

-The smart solution has proven itself several times, proven by the examples of the organisations using the solution to empty underground containers.
+The smart solution has proven itself several times, proven by the examples of the organizations using the solution to empty underground containers.
 In the webinar, Rogier presented two of them: Twente Milieu and Omrin.

 Omrin collects household waste in 18 municipalities for 207,000 households.
 The results are staggering.
 For instance, the average filling degrees at collection went up from 60% to over 80%.
 Also, the productivity significantly improved: more containers are emptied without the need for additional collection trucks.
-Furthermore, customer service is improved and there is a reduction in mileage, stops, fuel consumption and CO2 emissions.
+Furthermore, customer service is improved and there is a reduction in mileage, stops, fuel consumption, and CO2 emissions.
 Using this state-of-the-art technology to empty underground containers is part of a broader program of Omrin to increase sustainability, according to Rogier.
 “And they did a great job.
 As a result of their efforts, in 2019 Omrin was awarded the most sustainable company in The Netherlands.”

 Also, Twente Milieu is a record holder.
-The organisation was globally the first to dynamically collect underground household waste and currently is covering 6 municipalities operating 1,400 underground containers.
+The organization was globally the first to dynamically collect underground household waste and currently is covering 6 municipalities operating 1,400 underground containers.
 The results, compared to fixed collection patterns are remarkable.
 For instance, the average filling degrees at collection went up from 50% to over 80%.
-Additionally, the volume collected per hour rose by almost 50%, while mileage was reduced by more than 25% and orders for new collection trucks cancelled.
+Additionally, the volume collected per hour rose by almost 50%, while mileage was reduced by more than 25%, and orders for new collection trucks canceled.
 “And also of great importance, the service was significantly improved”, Rogier says.
 “Twente Milieu was able to reduce the number of complaints of overflowing containers to zero while at the same time boosting productivity and efficiency with these quite impressive figures.”